Ranked & tested

 3. Baseus 65W Power Bank 20000mAh — best value#

-The Baseus 65W bank is the right call for CPAs who need one laptop top-up per day and don't want to spend $100 for the privilege.
+The Baseus 65W bank is the right call for CPAs who need one laptop top-up per day and don't want to spend up for the privilege.
 65W USB-C charges most ultrabooks at close to full speed — 13" MacBook Air at 70% of wall adapter speed, adequate for keeping the machine alive during a client meeting.
 20,000mAh provides one full laptop charge with enough left for phone top-ups.
 The build quality is a step below Anker — lighter plastic casing — but the Baseus 65W bank performs reliably in practice.
 If the PowerCore 24K is more capacity and weight than you need, this is the correct alternative.

 4. Anker 323 Power Bank (PowerCore 10000) — best budget#

 The Anker 323 is the answer to a different question: not "how do I run my laptop all day" but "how do I keep my phone alive during a long client visit."
-10,000mAh delivers two to three full charges for a modern smartphone at Anker's reliable cell quality and under $25.
+10,000mAh delivers two to three full charges for a modern smartphone at Anker's reliable cell quality and a low price.
 The 12W output won't meaningfully charge a laptop under load — it will add a few percent per hour, not sustain use.
 The PowerCore 10000 is pocket-sized and under three ounces, which means you actually carry it instead of leaving it behind.
 The right pick as a second device alongside a larger bank, or as the only bank if you work from a single laptop that always has power available and just need phone backup.

 What we left off#